 When ownership is transferred in the property, a landlord is required to do one of two things:

-- Notify the tenant in writing that their security deposit or surety bond, less any legal deductions, has been transferred to a new owner and provide the tenant with the name, address and phone number of the new owner.
+- Transfer Deposit to New Owner- The landlord can notify the tenant in writing that their security deposit or surety bond, minus any legal deductions, has been transferred to a new owner.
+The landlord must provide the tenant with the name, address and phone number of the new owner.
 The new owner is not allowed to require any additional deposit from the tenant during the remainder of the lease.

-- Return the security deposit or surety bond, less any legal deductions, to the tenant and notify the new owner in writing that the security deposit has been returned to the tenant.
+- Return Deposit to Tenant- The landlord can return the security deposit or surety bond, minus any legal deductions, to the tenant and notify the new owner in writing that the security deposit has been returned to the tenant.

-For the original text of the statute governing security deposits in the state of Nevada, please consult Nevada Revised Statutes Annotated §§118A.240 through 118A.250.
+For the original text of Nevada's security deposit statute, please consult Nevada Revised Statutes Annotated §§118A.240 through 118A.250.